natalyineu/saas/ai/README.md

 This project uses Tailwind CSS for styling with custom configurations for:

 - Colors (primary-purple, primary-pink, gradients)
-- Typography (Comfortaa for headings, Geist for body text)
+- Typography (Nunito font family for all text elements)
 - Spacing and layout
 - Component-specific styles